wildtechgarden/server-alpine-linux-docs4web/src/howtos/add-nano-and-use-as-default-editor.md

 Add a profile snippet to make nano the default editor
 -----------------------------------------------------

-This change will apply to 'sh' (ask/bash/dash/etc) shells that are login shells, or subhsells of a login shell.
+This change will apply to 'sh' (ask/bash/dash/etc) shells that are login shells, or sub-shells of a login shell.
 That means you will need to logout and log back in to see the effects of enabling this (or conversely disabling it).

 Create ``/etc/profile.d/default_editor.sh`` with the following contents: